a mechanic preparing to replace a car engine

 Labor fees

 Engine replacement labor costs depend on several factors, including location, type of repair facility, specialization, and total labor time.
-For location, mechanics in urban areas tend to charge more due to the higher cost of living.
-Labor rates in cities like New York or Los Angeles range from $100 to $150 per hour, while in smaller towns or rural areas, they can be as low as $50 to $75 per hour.
+For location, mechanics in urban areas tend to charge more due to higher living costs.
+Labor rates in cities like New York or Los Angeles range from $107 to $160 per hour, while in smaller towns or rural areas, they can be as low as $53 to $80 per hour.

-The labor fees are significantly higher if you choose a specialized mechanic or a dealership for an engine replacement.
-Dealerships often charge between $150 and $250 per hour, especially for luxury or high-performance vehicles.
-Hiring a mechanic from an independent garage is more practical because the labor rates are 40% cheaper than dealership services.
+Labor costs are significantly higher if you choose a specialized mechanic or a dealership for an engine replacement.
+Dealerships often charge between $160 and $267 per hour, especially for luxury or high-performance vehicles.
+Hiring a mechanic from an independent garage is more practical because labor rates are 40% lower than at a dealership.

 Additional repairs or enhancements